BSW Coaching Staff

 If your questions are related to workouts, meets, events, goal setting, and other swimming related needs, please contact us.

-For any questions related to administrative items, such as dues, safety, or policy issues, please use this link to Contact Us.
+For any questions related to administrative items, such as dues, safety, or policy issues, please contact us with the emails below.

 Coach Pam has been with the SeaWolves since 2008 and with more than 25 years coaching experience, she has coached all levels of swimmers.
 She previously coached for the Concord Terrapins and the Brentwood Dolphins.